night-glider/PONG/README.md

 ## Usage
 1. download this asset from godot asset library.
-2. turn on the plugin
+2. turn on the PONG!
 3. ???
 4. PONG!